sergiotaborda/lense-lang/docs/content/containerLiterals.md

 var List<int> list = new List(){1, 2, 3};
 ~~~~

-In Lense the type of the container is fixed by the syntax and a [convertion constructor](constructors.html#convertion) is used to copy the values to another type if needed.
-So no construtor is called.
+In Lense the type of the container is fixed by the syntax and a [conversion constructor](constructors.html#conversion) is used to copy the values to another type if needed.
+So no constructor is called.
 A runtime object is created that depends on the underlying VM.
-The type inside the container is infered from the declared value types.
+The type inside the container is inferred from the declared value types.

-Lense uses common brakets to represent ``Sequence`` literals.
-Keep in mind arrays are not fundamental types em Lense, sequences are.An array is a special (mutable) subtype of sequence.
+Lense uses common brackets to represent ``Sequence`` literals.
+Keep in mind arrays are not fundamental types in Lense, sequences are.An array is a special (mutable) sub type of sequence.

 ~~~~brush: lense
 var Sequence<Natural> sequence = [1, 2, 3];
 var Array<Natural> array = [1, 2, 3];
 ~~~~

 The first line creates a sequence of elements 1, 2 and 3.
 The second line creates an array of the elements 1, 2 and 3 by first creating a sequence and them promoting it to an Array.
-In practice the compiler is free to optimize these constructions and not really call the convertion constructor on ``Array<T>``.
+In practice the compiler is free to optimize these constructions and not really call the conversion constructor on ``Array<T>``.

 ## Sets

 Currently there is no special syntax for sets.
-A set can be created by using a literal sequence and a construtor.
+A set can be created by using a literal sequence and a constructor.

 ~~~~brush: lense
 var Set<Natural> sequence = new HashSet([1, 2, 2, 3, 4, 3]);